 Your Chapter 13 has been filed, you’ve started making payments, and the 341 Meeting of Creditors is complete.
 At this point, it’s time to have your Chapter 13 Plan “Confirmed” by the court, but what exactly does “Plan Confirmation” mean, and how does it work?

 The Initial Filing

 You and your attorney painstakingly drafted the Petition and a Chapter 13 Plan.
-Those documents were filed with the Court, and everybody has received a copy.
+Those documents were filed with the court, and everybody has received a copy.
 It’s important to realize that the Plan you filed initially was nothing more than a proposal.
-Some would argue that is should be called a “Proposed Plan” in fact.
-With that “Proposed Plan” being filed, it is up to the Judge to approve it through the confirmation process.
-At a Confirmation Hearing, the Judge will confirm the Plan after hearing from all interested parties, if it makes sense, it is fair, and it follows the extensive guidelines under the applicable bankruptcy law.
+Some would argue that it should be called a “Proposed Plan” in fact.
+With that “Proposed Plan” being filed, it is up to the judge to approve it through the confirmation process.
+At a Confirmation Hearing, the judge will confirm the Plan after hearing from all interested parties, if it makes sense, it is fair, and it follows the extensive guidelines under the applicable bankruptcy law.

 Note: I use the term “Proposed Plan” here.
 This is a term I use to aid understanding.
-I’m not actually aware that anyone else called the initial Plan a “Proposed Plan”, but it is a proposal, and the terms makes sense to me.
-As usual, the US Congress did not consult me when writing law, had they done so, I would have suggested calling the first plan filed a Proposed Plan.
+I’m not actually aware if anyone else calls the initial Plan a “Proposed Plan”, but it is a proposal, and the term makes sense to me.
+As usual, the US Congress did not consult me when writing the law, had they done so, I would have suggested calling the first plan filed a Proposed Plan.